Shaurya1512/Shaurya/ComprehendingCommands.md

 ```

 ## What I Learned
 I learned how to create symbolic links using the syntax ln -s TARGET LINK_NAME.
 The most important lesson was understanding their practical use for redirection.
-Symlinks are more than just shortcuts, they can be used to fool programs into reading from or writing to different locations than they were originally designed for.
-This is an extremely common and useful technique in system administration, development, and cybersecurity.

 ## References
 None